 Use covered queries

-Covered queries return results directly from indexes without accessing the source document, which is very efficient.
-To determine whether a query is a covered query, you can run the explain()
+A covered query returns results directly from an index without accessing the source document.
+This is very efficient.
+To determine if a query is a covered query, use the explain() command.
+If the output of explain() shows that totalDocsExamined is 0, the query is covered by the index.

 When you try to implement a covered query, the_id field always returns by default.
 This is a common trap.
 You must explicitly exclude it from the query results or add it to the index.